 If you plan on doing some trekking, you’re going to need to be in good shape, especially if you’re carrying a heavy pack, so start running and doing some pushups now.
 The jungle heat and humidity are no joke and will wear you out when hiking during the heat of the day.
 It’s best to hike early in the morning and in the evening to avoid the oppressive midday jungle heat.

 Arrange Jungle Tours

 I love discovering things independently as much as the next person, but when in the Amazon rainforest, do not go exploring by yourself.
 Seriously, just don’t.
 The Amazon is too dense and it is way too easy to get lost there and never be found.
-Plus, it’s way more fun exploring it with someone who actually knows the ins and outs of the rainforest and can point out which plants might kill you and where to spot the wildlife.
+Exploring with someone knowledgeable is more fun.
+They know the rainforest’s ins and outs.
+They can identify dangerous plants and show where to spot wildlife.
 Remember, safety first, always!